nithinyell/iOS-Important-Questions/MustRead.md

 ## Structs-Class
 ## Notifications
 ## enums
 - Enums are data types allows to represent multiple cases/possibilities.
+Declase enum name with Capital letter and enum case with small letter
 - Its a data types consists of named values called members.
   - Assiciated values:
     - Swift enums can store associated values of any types